Equipment

 Time resolved infra-red spectroscopy (TRIR) allows us to follow changes in the vibrational spectra of excited molecules over time.
 This is incredibly useful as many compounds contain functional groups that strongly absorb IR, such as carbonyl groups.

-This technique has been used in our department for the study of electron transfer across alkyne bridges in the Weinstein group, as well as the study of mechanisms of photochemical reactions in Dr Peter Portius' group.
+This technique has been used in our chemistry research for the study of electron transfer across alkyne bridges in the Weinstein group, as well as the study of mechanisms of photochemical reactions in Dr Peter Portius' group.

 We can also run sophisticated IR experiments with more than two laser pulses, such as transient two-dimensional IR spectroscopy.